P-p-H-d/mlib/README.md

 * other things: you need to provide a custom OPLIST to your type.

 Note: The precise exported methods of the OPLIST depend of the version of the used C language.
-Typically, in C11 mode, the M\_DEFAULT\_OPLIST exports all needed methods to handle generic input/output of int/floats (using \_Generic) whereas it is not possible in C99 mode.
+Typically, in C11 mode, the M\_BASIC\_OPLIST exports all needed methods to handle generic input/output of int/floats (using \_Generic) whereas it is not possible in C99 mode.